TrainWeb.org Facebook Page

 Map: Ba 42 C 2 Topographic Maps

-All but a few remnants of both legs of the wye are gone.
-In this zoom view, some track segments -- plus beyond them ballast curves or shadows -- mark where the wye had split off.
+All but a few remnants of both legs of the wye were removed around 2010.
+The Penn-Camden Connector will restore them.
+In this zoom view, some surviving track segments -- plus beyond them ballast curves or shadows -- mark where the wye had split off.

 Pole